 Change The Water Filter

-If unclogging the filter doesn’t solve the problem, invest in a new, better one to see if your evaporation problem subsides.
+If unclogging the filter doesn’t solve the problem, get a better one to see if it helps.

 Turn Off The Lights